aothmane-control/Algebraic-differentiators/README.md

 # Algebraic differentiators
 A Python class that provides all necessary tools for the design, analysis, and discretization of algebraic differentiators.
 An interface to Matlab is also provided.

-The toolbox is licensed under the BSD-3-Clause License, which is suitabe for both academic and industrial/commercial purposes.
+The toolbox is licensed under the BSD-3-Clause License, which is suitable for both academic and industrial/commercial purposes.
 # Motivation
 Estimating the derivatives of noisy signals is of paramount importance in many fields of engineering and applied mathematics.
 It is, however, a longstanding ill-posed